Nikispace/Olone_Ai_Study_Packages_game/README.md

-# OLONE — AI Study Package (Single‑File Analog Horror)
+# OLONE — AI Study Package (Single‑File Analog Style Horror)

 OLONE is a **single self‑contained HTML file** that simulates a multi‑module AI study suite which gradually corrupts into an analog horror experience focused on interface, audio, and system‑style scares.